In the healthcare setting, ethical behavior includes

 Home care providers can help hospitals reduce readmission rates during the critical 30 days following discharge from hospital.
 As a result, home care referrals are being given with positive patient outcomes in mind.
 Here are a few ideas for improving patient outcomes and reducing...

 Adapted from Dr. Axe: Diabetes affects about one in every three adults in the U.S., and diabetic neuropathy is one of the most likely complications to develop as a side effect because high blood sugar levels affect nerve fibers throughout the body.
 Diabetic neuropathy (also...

-For the patient with Chronic Obstructive Pulmonary Disease COPD, in addition to assessing shortness of breath on M1400, also include these Best Practice assessment strategies and and our nursing care plan for ESRD.
+For the patient with end stage renal failure (ESRD), in addition to assessing Urinary Incontinence M1610 and Shortness of breath on M1400, also include these MyHomecareBiz Best Practice assessment strategies and and our nursing care plan for ESRD.